Arrow Downward Arrow Downward Close Close Done Done Cart Cart clock clock

 Jews Vikings Celts Germanic Tribes Basques show all ancient tribes

-» Field report from K. Hayden
+» Field report from H. Reeve

-» Field report from S. Finn
+» Field report from U. Schaub

-» Field report from G. Wurst
+» Field report from W. Alston

 This is how the DNA origin analysis works